Illinois Abroad Implementation Committee

 The Illinois Abroad Implementation Committee (IAIC) plays a critical role in education abroad management on campus.

 The IAIC emerged as a key recommendation in the report prepared by the Task Force on Illinois Study Abroad.
-The committee is jointly appointed by the Vice Chancellor for Academic Affairs and Provost and the Vice Provost for International Affairs and Global Strategies (VPIAGS) and is charged with providing guidance and tactical direction on the implemention of the action items identified by the Task Force report.
+The committee is jointly appointed by the Vice Chancellor for Academic Affairs and Provost and the Associate Chancellor and Vice Provost for Global Affairs & Strategies and is charged with providing guidance and tactical direction on the implemention of the action items identified by the Task Force report.

 - Peter Mortensen, Associate Professor Department of English, Chair

 - Gretchen Adams, Assistant Dean for Undergraduate Student Affairs

 - Katie Clark, Senior Assistant Dean for Student Services, College of Media